actor-framework/evolution/proposals/0003-network-layer-rework.md

 * How does a timeout wake up the event handler?
 There is no socket event here that would do something like this ...
 It might be enough to simply register the event handler for write events when something is enqueued to any queue.
 * I don't want to introduce more queues, but let's consider sending an ack after a message was received.
 Where is that ACK message placed?
 At the back of `data`?
 * Do we want all event handlers to have the `<buffer,mailbox_element>` pair?
-This is very CAF message specific and might not be desireable for a broker-like feature we want to introduce later.
+This is very CAF message specific and might not be desirable for a broker-like feature we want to introduce later.
 Maybe this could be a template parameter?

 **Alternative**